 Beginning in December 2018, the Company conducted a fundraising program to fund the drilling of future wells in California and Michigan and to settle some of its historical debt.
 The purchaser(s) of a production revenue payment interest would receive a production revenue payment on future wells to be drilled in California and Michigan in exchange for their purchase.
-As of May 31, 2021, the production revenue payment program balance was \$950,100 of which \$550,100 was owed to a related party - the Company's Chairman, President and Chief Executive Officer.
+The production revenue payment program balance as of August 31, 2021 was \$950,100 of which \$550,100 was owed to a related party - the Company's Chairman, President and Chief Executive Officer.